ananyaverma23/DevProject01/README.md

 ## Introduction

-StayFinder is a web application inspired by Airbnb, providing a platform for users to find and book accommodations around the world.
+Amor is a web application inspired by Airbnb, providing a platform for users to find and book accommodations around the world.

 ## Features